grafbase/grafbase/gateway/helm/README.md

 The README file provides instructions for using and releasing the Grafbase Gateway Helm Chart.
 The repository is hosted on [GitHub's Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) (ghcr.io).

-## What is ghcr.io?

-ghcr.io allows you to store and manage Docker container images and Helm charts within your GitHub account.
-It provides a secure and scalable way to distribute your containerized applications and Helm charts.

 ## Usage

 It is recommended to not use this chart as-is due to it pointing to the latest unstable version.